HueCodes/HueCodes.github.io/README.md

 - PostgreSQL and NoSQL

 ## Home Lab
--Raspberry Pi as a DNS server on home network -Raspberry Pi used as an ad blokcer (pi-hole)
+- Raspberry Pi as a DNS server on home network
+- Raspberry Pi used as an ad blokcer (pi-hole)
--Using Ollama to run a quantised llm locally on a raspberry pi -Misc.
-Robotics and circuit projects on Arduino -Setting up a linux server on an old Xeon workstation
+- Using Ollama to run a quantised llm locally on a raspberry pi
+- Misc.
+Robotics and circuit projects on Arduino
+- Setting up a linux server on an old Xeon workstation

 ## WorkFlow
 Macbook Air M2